List of Douglas A-4 Skyhawk operators: IDN

-Indonesia used 30 A-4E, two TA-4H and two TA-4Js from 1980 to 2003.
+Indonesia used 30 A-4E, two TA-4H and two TA-4Js from 1980 to 2004.
 The aircraft were obtained from the Israeli Air Force and some had seen previous American service in Vietnam.
 The first aircraft were flying from May 1980 from Halim Perdana Kusuma AFB, Jakarta.

 In the 1970s the Indonesian Air Force had bought Northrop F-5 Tigers from the United States but were not allowed to use them in operations related to East Timor.
 As a solution Indonesia was offered 14 former Israeli Air Force A-4E Skyhawks which could be operated without restrictions.
 Being sensitive to be seen dealing with Israel the aircraft were actually purchased by Singapore to divert attention.
 The first batch of Indonesian aircrew were trained in Israel but returned to Indonesia via the United States to build up a cover story that they had been trained in the USA.
 As part of Operasi Alpha the first four aircraft (two A-4Es and two TA-4Hs) were shipped via Singapore and arrived in Indonesia on 4 May 1980.
 The rest of the aircraft were shipped in the same manner every five weeks with the last delivery in September 1980.
 The aircraft were first displayed in public during the Armed Forces Day on 5 October 1980.
 A further sixteen A-4Es were obtained in 1981 and 1982 as Operasi Alpha II.
 The Operasi Alpha I aircraft were used to replace the Lockheed T-33As with 11th Air Squadron at Iswahyudi Air Force Base and this unit was used initially as a transition squadron for Skyhawk training.
 The Operasi Alpha II aircraft were allocated to the 12th Air Squadron.

-12th Air Squadron converted to the BAe Hawk in the 1990s but 11th Air Squadron continued to operate the Skyhawk until 2003 when were replaced by two Russian Su-27SK and two Su-30MK.
-However, the Indonesian Air Force is planning to reactivate the A-4 Skyhawks by buying spare parts, after the United States ended its weapons and spare part sales embargo.
-The aircraft made its final flight on 5 August 2005 from Makassar (Sulawesi) to Madiun (Java).
+The Skyhawk continued operating for the airforce up until the 1990s and early 2000s.
+In the 1990s the 12th Air Squadron started to replace their Skyhawks with the BAe Hawk.
+The 11th Air Squadron continued to operate the Skyhawk until 2004, when they were replaced by two Russian Su-27SK and two Su-30MK aircraft.

+The aircraft made its final flight on 5 August 2004, when three Skyhawks took off from Makassar in South Sulawesi and departed for Java.
+One landed in Madiun due to technical difficulties, while the remaining two aircraft eventually landed at Adisucipto Air Base in Yogyakarta.